winsice-ng/Midwest-Showdown/README.md

 ## Acknowledgements

-This was a class project done for Princeton University's COS126 course using their standard libraries.
+This was a personal project done for Princeton University's COS126 course using their standard libraries.

 ### Authors